Federal State of Austria: Ideology

 The Federal State of Austria glorified the history of Austria.
 The Habsburg Monarchy was elevated as a time of greatness in Austrian history.
-The Catholic Church played a large role in the nation's definition of Austrian history and identity, which served to alienate German culture.
+The Catholic Church played a large role in the nation's definition of Austrian history and identity, alienating German culture.
 Unlike Hitler's comparatively secular regime, the Catholic Church was given a prominent voice in a variety of issues.
-In education, the state de-secularized schools, requiring religious education in order to complete the Matura graduation exams.
+The state de-secularized schools in education, requiring religious education to complete the Matura graduation exams.
 According to this ideology, Austrians were "better Germans".
-In keeping with the regime's Catholicism, the regime elevated the non-communist and non-capitalist teachings of Papal Encyclicals, most prominently Quadragesimo anno.
+In keeping with the regime's Catholicism, the regime elevated the non-communist and non-capitalist teachings of Papal Encyclicals, most prominently Quadragesimo anno of Pope Pius XI.

-Generally, Dollfuss, completely opposed to Nazi ideology, claimed he wanted to "Out-Hitler" Hitler.

-Despite its nominal embrace of corporatism and shunning of liberal capitalism, the Federal State pursued a remarkably capitalistic monetary policy, similar to Nazi Germany and Fascist Italy.
-Capitalist economist Ludwig von Mises, who had collaborated with Dollfuss before the coup, was made chairman of the Austrian Chamber of Commerce, and with the guidance of Mises and other economists, the Federal State pursued a vigorous policy of austerity in reaction to the Great Depression.
+A key feature of the ständestaat was its implementation of austerity measures.
+The Federal State aimed to reduce unnecessary spending and foster a society that embraced a more straightforward way of living, aligning with his Catholic belief in living modestly for God and family.
+This approach was a response to the encroachment of consumerism in neighboring countries like Czechoslovakia, which threatened traditional values.
+The State saw it as a method to trim excess, combat superficial consumerism, and promote a devout and ascetic lifestyle in service of God.
+Despite having Ludwig von Mises as an economic advisor, there is no convincing evidence that his Laisse policy was implemented in Austria.

 The Federal State pursued harsh deflationary policies to balance the currency.
 It also cut spending drastically, and high interest rates were the norm.
 The budget deficit was slashed from over 200 million shillings to less than 50 million.
 By 1936, only 50% of the unemployed were receiving unemployment benefits.
 These policies coincided with a catastrophic economic contraction.
 According to Angus Maddison's estimates, unemployment peaked at 26% in 1933, failing to fall under 20% until 1937.
 This can be contrasted with German unemployment, which peaked at 30% in 1932 and had fallen to less than 5% by 1937.
 Additionally, real GDP collapsed, not returning to pre-1929 levels until 1937.

 Whether the Federal State could be considered genuinely fascist is debatable.
-Although it was authoritarian in nature and used fascist-like symbols, it never achieved broad support among Austrians.
-Its most prominent policy was an embrace of Catholicism, and its economic and social policies bear an only passing resemblance to those of Fascist Italy and Nazi Germany.
+Although it was authoritarian and used fascist-like symbols, it never achieved broad support among Austrians.
+Its most prominent policy was an embrace of Catholicism, and its economic and social policies bear only a passing resemblance to those of Fascist Italy and Nazi Germany and more of a resemblance to Portugal under Salazar.